PuzzelSolutions/SMS/sections/interfaces/management-api.md

 ## Message batch management

-These APIs allow managing batches of messages sent that have been throttled (queued for sending in the Intelecom platform).
+These APIs allow managing batches of messages sent that have been throttled (queued for sending in the Puzzel platform).

 	Base URI path: /batch/